humaans/react-machine/README.md

 - Robot requires every helper function to be imported individually. `react-machine` uses a similar DSL, but passes helpers as arguments to the machine creation function or takes them as options.
 This means you only ever need to import `useMachine`, which is more akin to how you'd use `useState` or `useReducer` for managing state.
 - Robot has some support for nesting machines, but `react-machine` (_in the upcoming V2_) will support arbitrarily nested and parallel states, adhering more closely to the [SCXML](https://www.w3.org/TR/scxml/) spec.
 - Robot does not support internal transitions, making it difficult to update machine context in the middle of an async function invocation.
+- Robot does not clean up promise invocations in between transitions.
 - Robot does not have `enter` and `exit` hooks, and does not allow custom effect implementations.
+- Since `react-machine` is built with React in mind, it has a special ability to react to context (or prop) changes to drive machine transitions.

 ### Comparison to [XState](https://xstate.js.org/):

 XState is the most powerful modern state chart / state machine implementation for JavaScript.
 It's rich in features and supports React and Vue out of the box.
 Here are some differences:

 - `react-machine` strives to create a smaller surface area, less features, less options, less packages.
 This could be seen as a good or a bad thing depending on your perspective and your requirements.
-The goal is to seek _simplicity_, which can be subjective.
 For example, you will not find actors, machine inter messaging, delayed events or history states in `react-machine`.
 - related to the point above, full compatibility / serialisation to SCXML is a non goal for `react-machine`, SCXML (and it's interpration algorithm in particular) is only used to guide the implementation of `react-machine`.
 - `react-machine` uses a more functional machine declaration DSL that is closer to that found in Robot, whereas XState declares machines using a deeply nested object notation, this might well be a personal preference, give both a try, and also XState might gain new optional DSL adapters in the future.
 - XState provides visualisation of it's state charts, a feature that could be added to `react-machine` in the future.
+- Since `react-machine` is built with React in mind, it has a special ability to react to context (or prop) changes to drive machine transitions.

 ### Conclusion

-In summary, `react-machine` is an experiment in creating a lightweight, simple, flexible solution for component level state management in React.
-The core machine logic is pure and stateless, which allows for delegating the state storage to `useReducer` and effect execution to `useEffect`, done soe with concurrent mode compatibility in mind.
+In summary, `react-machine` is an experiment in creating a lightweight and flexible solution for component level state management in React.
+The core machine logic is pure and stateless, which allows for delegating the state storage to `useReducer` and effect execution to `useEffect`, done so with concurrent mode compatibility in mind.

 ## API